watem-sedem/pywatemsedem/docs/contributing.rst

 ----------------------------------

-A number of guidelines are given in order to obtain a degree of unified style in the pyws code.
+A number of guidelines are given in order to obtain a degree of unified style in the pywatemsedem code.
 Following guidelines are given:

  - Pandas: access columns via ``df["test"]`` rather than ``df.test``.
  - Use Pandas dataframes to transfer non-raster data between modules/functions,